ED seizes bungalow, cash, luxury cars in money laundering case against alleged conman | Law-Order

 - India

-The Enforcement Directorate (ED) on Monday said it has seized a beach-facing bungalow in Chennai, Rs 82.5 lakh cash and over a dozen luxurious cars in connection with a money laundering case against Sukesh Chandrashekar, an accused in an alleged multi-crore extortion racket.
+The Enforcement Directorate (ED) on Monday said it has ''seized'' a sea-facing bungalow in Chennai, Rs 82.5 lakh cash and over a dozen luxurious cars in connection with a money laundering case against Sukesh Chandrashekar, accused in an alleged multi-crore extortion racket.

+It took the action after raiding multiple premises of Chandrashekhar, also an accused in the Election Commission (EC) bribery case, along with those of his alleged associate and vice president of the RBL Bank identified as Komal Poddar.

 The money laundering case of the agency is based on an FIR of the Delhi Police's economic offences wing (EOW) against him and others.